blaster32blaster/traefik/readme.md

 ## 3 : Create Docker Network

-   run command : docker create network traefik_webgateway - this is to allow the containers to communicate, if this gets removed, recreate it.
+    - run command : docker create network traefik_webgateway
+    - this is to allow the containers to communicate, if this gets removed, recreate it.

-## 3 : Setup Docker for Repositories
+## 4 : Setup Docker for Repositories

+    - if docker-compose.yml is missing in root directory, it must be created before docker will work
+    - if docker-compose.yml is in place -
+      - navigate to repo
-    navigate to repo, run command : docker-compose up
+      - run command : docker-compose up / docker-compose up -d

-## 4 : TBA - setup something to resolve host names
+## 5 : setup something to resolve host names

     this should work as long as the repositiories are named *.localhost

-## 5 : @Todo
+## 6 : @Todo

     -   add ssl here and to other repos
     -   work out the Oracle database requirements